 - Idle Animation: In Wii Fit Plaza, if you don't load up your profile for several days, your Mii will yawn and fall asleep.

 - Jump Scare: The "you lose" sound for Lotus Focus is a shout of "CUT!" followed by the candle going out and a quieter whisper of "And that's the end" or "this ends our session".

 - Kiai: The Miis in Rhythm Kung Fu shout loudly when performing a move.

 - Lotus Position: One of the training games.
-If you sit still enough long enough during this game, your on-screen character starts levitating.
+If you sit still enough long enough during this game, your character starts levitating.

 - Scenery Porn: